-Flores is the fourth oldest island of the Azores, with approximately 2.16 million years, and reaches its maximum height of 911 metres in the volcanic cone of Morro Alto.
+Flores is the fifth oldest island of the Azores, with approximately 2.16 million years, and reaches its maximum height of 914 metres in the volcanic cone of Morro Alto.

-As well as the neighbouring island of Corvo, the Mid-Atlantic Ridge separates Flores from the rest of the Archipelago, being these islands located in the North-American lithospheric plate.
+As well as the neighbouring island of Corvo, the Mid-Atlantic Ridge separates Flores from the rest of the Archipelago, being these islands located in the North American Plate.